Maryland Center for History and Culture: History

+Some 20 members of the Maryland Colonization Society came together on January 27, 1844, to organize the historical archives for the state.
+The incorporators of the Maryland Historical Society (MdHS) were Brantz Mayer, John P. Kennedy, John H. B. Latrobe, Robert Gilmore Sr., John V. L. MeMahon, Frederick William Brune Jr., Charles F. Mayer, Sebastian F. Streeter, John L. Carey, George W. Dobbin, John Spear Smith, Bernard U. Campbell, William G. Lyford, Stephen Collins, Fielding Lucas Jr., John J. Donaldson, Robert Carey Long Sr., William A. Talbot, Severn Teackle Wallis, Charles J. M. Gwinn, Joshua I. Cohen, and John S. Sumner.

+Early presidents included John Spear Smith (1844–1867), Brantz Mayer (1867–1871), John H. B. Latrobe (1871–1892), Severn Teackle Wallis (1892–1895), Dr. John C. Morris (1895–1896), Albert Ritchie (1896–1903), Mendes Cohen (1904–1913), and Edwin Warfield (1913–1920).

 The MCHC has been located at the Enoch Pratt House in the Mount Vernon neighborhood of Baltimore, Maryland, since 1919.
 Built in 1847, the Enoch Pratt House was presented to MdHS in 1916 by Ms. Mary Washington Keyser as a tribute to her husband, H. Irvine Keyser, who was a member of MdHS from 1835 until his death in 1916.
 Enoch Pratt (1806–1896) was a well-known philanthropist who created the Enoch Pratt Free Library and gave substantial contributions to the First Unitarian Church, the Maryland Science Center, and the Maryland School for the Deaf.

-The organization changed its name from "Maryland Historical Society" to "Maryland Center for History and Culture" in September 2020 shortly after celebrating its 175th anniversary.
+The organization changed its name from "Maryland Historical Society", to "Maryland Center for History and Culture" in September 2020 shortly after celebrating its 175th anniversary.
 Apparently this rebranding was done to place emphasis on the word "center", signaling the inclusion of people from "all walks of life" not only those interested in history; and to expand beyond history to include other aspects of culture, such as art.

-The MCHC Today
+MCHC today

 Journal

 Since 1906, the MCHC has published Maryland Historical Magazine, a peer-reviewed quarterly journal boasting one of the largest readerships among state historical organization journals.
 The organization also publishes books on Maryland history that are distributed through a partnership with the Johns Hopkins University Press, including Crime and Punishment in Early Maryland written by former MdHS librarian Raphael Semmes (1890–1952).
 The MCHC has over 100 titles in the Library of Congress.